changkun/modern-cpp-tutorial/book/en-us/02-usability.md

         *itr = 4;
     }

-    // should output: 1, 4, 3, 4. can be simplefied using `auto`
+    // should output: 1, 4, 3, 4. can be simplified using `auto`
     for (std::vector<int>::iterator element = vec.begin(); element != vec.end(); ++element)
         std::cout << *element << std::endl;
 }